 1. Open Communication

-The Link Between Dental Anxiety and Oral Health
+The Connection Between Dental Anxiety and Oral Health

 Final Thoughts